andreacasalino/XML-parser/README.md

 Refer to the samples contained in **./Examples** for further details.

+## XML-GUI

 [XML-GUI](https://github.com/andreacasalino/XML-GUI) wraps this library as C++ backend to a nice graphical user interactive application handling xml:
 ![Example using XML-GUI](https://github.com/andreacasalino/XML-GUI/blob/master/Example.png)

+## TO BE DONE

+Support for skipping comments inside an xml when parsing will be soon added.